jadecci/cbpp/unit_test/README.md

 This should take about `4h28m` to run.

-If only prediction steps need to be tested, an existing combined FC file can be used while commenting out step 0-3.
+If only prediction steps need to be tested, put an existing combined FC file in `$out_dir/FC_combined/HCP_gsr_parc300_Pearson.mat` and add `-t 'light'` to the command.
 This light version of unit test should take about `17m` to run.